 - Warm engine by running for a few minutes.
-(Refer to the engine operator's manual for oil & filter replacement instructions.) - Remove the oil drain hose (A, Figure 15) from the cable clamp (B) on the right-hand side of the frame and route the hose through hole in the engine deck as shown in Figure 15. - Place a small pan under the oil drain hose to catch the oil.
-Using the appropriate tools, remove the cap from the oil drain hose (A) and drain the engine oil. - After draining, replace the cap and wipe up any spilled oil.
-Reinstall the oil drain hose into the cable clamp to retain the hose during normal operation. - Place an absorbent shop cloth under the engine oil filter.
+(Refer to the engine operator's manual for oil & filter replacement instructions.) - Place a small pan under the oil drain hose to catch the oil.
+Using the appropriate tools, remove the cap (B, Figure 12) from the oil drain hose (A) and drain the engine oil. - 3.
+After draining, replace the cap and wipe up any spilled oil. - Place an absorbent shop cloth under the engine oil filter.
 Remove the engine oil filter and replace with a new one. - Remove the shop cloth and wipe up any spilled oil.

-Figure 14.
+Figure 11.
 Checking Tire Pressure